ajaylatne/email_integration_in_django/README.md

-# email and password of mail not provided in setting.py user your credentials to run project
+## email and password of mail not provided in setting.py use your credentials to run project

+===